 In 1986, in coordination with DARPA, the National Science Foundation (NSF) assumed responsibility for the Internet.
-NSF created the NSFNET, a high speed network which replaced the ARPANET as a backbone for the Internet.
-NSF funded the IETF Secretariat at CNRI for many years and shepherded the Internet from its early operational days, until 1995, when the NSFNET support was ended and commercial service providers took over.
+NSF created the NSFNET, a high-speed network that replaced the ARPANET as a backbone for the Internet.
+NSF shepherded the Internet from its early operational days, until 1995, when the NSFNET support was ended and commercial service providers took over.
 Dr. Steve Wolff led the innovative efforts at NSF for most of that period.
 NSF worked closely with other agencies in the Federal Government to gain their participation and support.
 Earlier efforts supported by NSF to create the CSNET, led by Prof. Larry Landweber and others, were important milestones leading to the creation of the NSFNET and a broadening of the role of networking to the entire computer science research community.
-An authoritative description of the origins of the Internet may be found in A Brief History of the Internet.
+An authoritative description of the origins of the Internet.1

-The IETF as we know it today was formed in 1986 "as a forum for technical coordination by contractors working on the ARPANET, DDN, and the Internet core gateway system."
-By the time of the Twentieth session of the IETF in 1991, the IETF had grown considerably in stature to encompass an open and diverse community of "network designers, operators, vendors and researchers concerned with the evolution of the Internet protocol architecture and the smooth operation of the Internet."
+The IETF as we know it today was formed in 1986 "as a forum for technical coordination by contractors working on the ARPANET, DDN, and the Internet core gateway system."2 By the time of the twentieth session of the IETF in 1991, the IETF had grown considerably in stature to encompass an open and diverse community of "network designers, operators, vendors and researchers concerned with the evolution of the Internet protocol architecture and the smooth operation of the Internet."